rustatian/archlinux_modern_luks_install/README.md

 #### Add the following content to arch.conf
 UUID is the the one of the raw encrypted device (/dev/nvme0n1p2).
-It can be found with the `blkid` command Use echo to put UUID into /boot/loader/entries/arch.conf.
+It can be found with the `blkid` command
+TIP: Use echo to put UUID into /boot/loader/entries/arch.conf.
 ```
 title Arch Linux
 linux /vmlinuz-linux